zak-45/WLEDAudioSync-Chataigne-Module/README.md

 Nota:
 You will need additional step for beat / BPM if you want to use this feature.
+No windows users or windows user who do not choose to use the provided portable python, need to customize the multicast.cmd file.
 ```

 For Windows